-Born in Tottenham, raised in Edmonton (London, UK) Amrit Kaur Lohia is a Sarangi player and vocalist in genres of Punjabi Folk, Jazz and Soul.
-She learns Sarangi from Shri Surjeet Singh, senior student of Sarangi maestro Pandit Ram Narayan.
+Born in Tottenham, raised in Edmonton (London, UK) Amrit Kaur Lohia is a Sarangi player and vocalist in genres of Punjabi folk, jazz and soul.
+She is a Sarangi student of Shri Surjeet Singh, senior student of Sarangi maestro Pandit Ram Narayan.
 She also plays Mbira (Zimbabwe) and Dilruba.
 Based in London, she tours internationally as a performer, composer and workshop facilitator.
 She is a youth worker, mentoring youth offenders and children in foster care.
 She is also the founder of ‘humanised.org’, a social enterprise dedicated to humanising history and social issues through the Arts, which was awarded the UnLtd ‘Do it Award’ in 2016.
 As well as this, she is an ambassador for several charities and is currently a Global Youth Ambassador for ‘A World at School’.
 Amrit has also trained as a theatre director at the Young Vic Theatre and recently graduated with a Distinction in MA History, specialising in South Asia, from the School of Oriental and African Studies, University of London, where she also received her Certificate in Teaching World Music.
 Notable performances include Glastonbury Festival 2017, Jaipur Literature Festival (India), Googleplex (California), Nuyorican Poet’s Cafe (NYC), Royal Festival Hall, Southbank Centre, Barbican Centre, The British Library, Casa De La India (Spain), Embassy of India (Washington D.C.), Ashoka University (India), UC Berkeley, Princeton University, Columbia University and UN General Assembly 2015 for Unicef (The Town Hall, New York).